 Basic Security Measures for Mobile Apps

-The aim of this Cobalt Matters session was to discuss a list of basic security features that can be implemented in mobile apps.
+The aim of this Cobalt Matters session was to discuss a list of basic security measures that can be implemented in mobile apps.
 Keeping data secure inside an application is essential, and there are multiple steps that can be taken in order to achieve this.

 APKs can be easily decompiler using tools, for example, dex2jar and http://www.javadecompilers.com/.
 Proguard can be used to make a potential attacker’s life harder to read the code.
 It renames the classes, fields, and methods using short meaningless names.